jmitterh/Project_3_Potential_Marketing/README.md

         * layout using bootstrap
         * footer
     * Functionality with javascript and jquery
-    * Developed the css files
+    * Developed the css file
     * Data Munging
     * Create tableau visuals
 * Baoxing Wang